Oct. 5, 2021

 Today, that changes.

-With Homecoming on the way, the Show Me Mizzou team partnered with Campus Facilities to gain access to the space and provide a behind-the-scenes look.
+The Show Me Mizzou team recently partnered with Campus Facilities to gain access to the space and provide a behind-the-scenes look.

 The Jesse Hall dome was originally built in 1895 and consists of four layers — similar to a cake.
 The first layer doesn’t have windows, but you can see where students have left their mark through the years.